Len Scott: New Zealand selection

 The teams traveled south to Invercargill to play a midweek exhibition game between a New Zealand XIII and the English side.
 The New Zealand XIII team won 27-26 thanks to a try at the end of the match to Scott.
 The try came about after Maurice Wetherill kicked across to the corner, "and Scott, gathering up the ball in great style, scored the winning try".
 The third test side for Christchurch was named with Scott once more on the wing.
 The back line was the same as the previous test with the exception of Tim Peckham who had come on to replace the injured Frank Delgrosso who had gone off injured in the second test.

 The third test was relatively uneventful compared to the second, with England winning the match and the series with a 6-5 win.
 The test was played at English Park, home of the football association after they were refused the use of Lancaster Park.

 Following the third test Scott went back to club football with Devonport.
 He played 5 more matches, the first was the final round robin match against Ellerslie.
 A 33-16 win saw Devonport secure the first grade championship for the third time in their history after previous wins in 1913 and 1914.
 Scott scored 2 tries in the win, with the first coming early in the match when he kicked a loose ball through and scored by the posts, then later he got on the end of a passing movement and "on the right wing, the New Zealand representative showed pace and going across at the flag before the defence could converge".
 His remaining matches were in a Roope Rooster win over Ellerslie, a semi final loss to Marist, and then the Stormont Shield final loss to the same opponent.

 Scott also played 2 further matches for Auckland.
 The first was in a 42-22 win over Otago.
 He scored a try after receiving the ball in the open field and easily ran the last 50 years to score between the posts.
-He played again for Auckland on October 6 against North Auckland at Kensington Park in Whangarei.
+He played again for Auckland on 6 October against North Auckland at Kensington Park in Whangārei.
 Auckland won the match comfortably by 33 points to 9.